-How lovely to have you here for a time of quiet reflection…have you got your beverage & tasty treat…you do, let us begin….
+Welcome!
+How lovely to have you here for a time of quiet reflection…have you got your beverage & tasty treat in hand…you do, let us begin….

 The main ingredients for my tea blend today are rather unusual; Hibiscus, Apple pieces & Cranberries.
-I was introduced to this tea last month, a small pack was included in a birthday gift, our twin 3 year old grandsons proudly marched up to me with big smiles on their faces, jointly holding the gift bag for Nanny!
-Very cute!
+I was introduced to this tea when a small pack was included in a birthday gift.

 As I brew this interesting tea blend in the beautiful cup & saucer of pink, white & gold, also a part of that gift, I am reminded of two things, seasonal & generational change.